CorBer/waveSharp/README.md

 ![x](/../main/images/aboutws3.webp)<br>

 We have released waveSharp 3 on the **9th of december 2025 09_00 local time (Netherlands)**.<br><br>
-The past months the testing team has been using/testing a new version of waveSharp.<br>
 ## More information on this release is available from:<br>
 https://github.com/CorBer/waveSharp/releases